Per Lindstrand: Record flights

-In an attempt to be the first to fly a balloon of any type around the world, in December 1998, Lindstrand, partnered by Richard Branson and Steve Fossett, flew for 7 days and covered over 20,000 km in a Rozière balloon, launching from Morocco and landing in the Pacific Ocean near to rescue services in Hawaii.
+In an attempt to be the first to fly a balloon of any type around the world, in December 1998, Lindstrand, partnered by Richard Branson and Steve Fossett, flew for 7 days and covered over 20,000 km in a Rozière balloon, launching from Morocco and landing in the Pacific Ocean near to rescue services in Hawaii, US.

-Rather less successful was his attempt in 1983 to achieve the world altitude record for hot-air balloons.
-Sponsored by the English and Welsh Milk Industry, a vast balloon emblazoned with "Milk's gotta lotta bottle" was prepared for launch to be broadcast on live television early one Saturday morning.
-Adverse weather conditions led to the mission being aborted, but the balloon filled with air whilst being towed along the ground.
-Lindstrand was holding one of the ropes, and was lifted 30 feet into the air.
-On letting go, he fell to the ground, sustaining a dislocated shoulder.
-The accident, including the fall, was seen and heard on the television broadcast.

 Recognition

 Lindstrand received the Royal Aero Club's Gold Medal from Prince Andrew twice, in 1989 and 1991, and the Royal Aero Club's Britannia Trophy in 1988.
 He is a recipient of America's highest flying award, the Harmon Trophy, given to him by Vice President Quayle in the White House.
 In February 2006, he was awarded an Honorary Fellowship by the Royal Institute of British Architects for "his highly innovative work in the field of inflatables and their application to habitable structures".
 Lindstrand is also in the Guinness Hall of Fame.